alan-nascimento/optimize-images-aws-lambda/README.md

 # Optimize Images AWS Lambda

-> A simple serverless function to optimize images on AWS S3 bucket upload event.
+> A simple serverless function to optimize images size on AWS S3 bucket upload event.

 ### What's in the repo?